Located on the first floor, the art gallery will feature rotating exhibits from current TWU students.

 Patrons of the game room are expected to be respectful of the equipment and other guests.
 Equipment should not have food or beverages placed on it.
 Standing, sitting, leaning, and anything else that could be abusive to the equipment is prohibited.
 Programming on the TV monitors should remain appropriate for all audiences.
 The garage doors can only be opened and closed by Student Union staff.
 Student Union Staff reserve the right to suspend the privilege to utilize the space if participants act in a manner that is inappropriate, unsafe, or not in compliance with the Game Room rules.
 Per the Texas Penal Code, gambling is prohibited.
 Minors must be supervised by an adult at all times.

-The Veterans Lounge, located on the first floor, provides a dedicated space for our military affiliated students.
-The center is managed by the TWU CARE Office and offers a quiet study space with computers, desks, and campus phone, as well as a space to relax with a refrigerator, microwave, and coffee maker.
+The Veterans Lounge, located on the first floor room 1214, provides a dedicated space for our veteran and active duty students.
+The center is managed by the TWU CARE Office and offers a quiet study space with computers, desks, phone chargers, as well as a space to relax with a refrigerator, microwave, and coffee maker.
+Currently enrolled veterans and active duty students may access the space by tapping their TWU ID on the ID lock.
+For questions or assistance with access, please contact the CARE office at 940.898.2789

 The quiet lounge provides a space for students to study or relax without distraction.
 Group discussions and meetings should not take place in the quiet lounge.
 Listening to audio media without headphones is